AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 ## Reference Numbers of objects

-Each object created in `Workfront` is assigned a unique reference number.
+Each object created in Workfront is assigned a unique reference number.
 Reference numbers are useful in distinguishing between two otherwise similar objects (such as tasks with the same name).
 You can search for objects using their reference numbers and you can include reference numbers in reports.

 For information about how to search for objects by reference number, see [Use the reference number of objects](../../../workfront-basics/navigate-workfront/search/reference-number-of-objects.md).

 ## Object-specific searches

-You can search across all the objects that are searchable in `Workfront`, or you can select a specific object to search for in your basic and advanced searches.
+You can search across all the objects that are searchable in Workfront, or you can select a specific object to search for in your basic and advanced searches.

-Not all objects are searchable in `Workfront`.
-You can run basic and advanced searches for the following objects in `Workfront`:
+Not all objects are searchable in Workfront.
+You can run basic and advanced searches for the following objects in Workfront:

 | `Object`  | `Basic Search`  | `Advanced Search`  |
 |---|---|---|